 You don’t have to like your therapist for therapy to be effective.
 The truth is, if you rarely trust or like people, you might not like any therapist you work with.
 It’s a matter of picking someone you can relax enough around that maybe in the future you could like or trust them.

 But if you really don’t trust or like them, then it might be in your best interest to find another therapist.
-Therapy is like dating, and you need that ‘click’ to happen or it’s unlikely the therapy will serve you as well as you can.
+Therapy is like dating, and you need that ‘click’ to eventually happen.
+Or it’s unlikely the therapy will serve you as well as you can.

 Good reasons to not trust your therapist

-Like any profession, some therapists are just not good at what they do or simply don’t like their job, which reflects in how they are around clients.
+Like any profession, some therapists are just not good at what they do.
+Or they simply don’t like their job, which reflects in how they are around clients.
 If the following signs of unprofessionalism sound familiar, it is time to fire your therapist.